-Spicy, smoky, full-flavored Chicken Tinga is a classic Mexican shredded chicken recipe prepared with tomato, onions, and chipotle peppers.
-Make this big batch tinga recipe on your meal prep day for easy lunches and dinners all week long!
+Spicy, smoky, saucy Chicken Tinga is a classic Mexican shredded chicken recipe prepared with tomatoes, onions, and chipotle peppers.
+Make this big-batch pollo tinga recipe on your meal prep day for easy lunches and dinners all week long!

 Green platter with three chicken tinga tostadas with refried beans, shredded chicken tinga, shredded lettuuce, sliced radishes, fresh cilantro, and crumbled cheese.

-• Quick & Easy.
-You only need 5 minutes of active kitchen time to get a gorgeous meal on the table.
-In fact, if you have an Instant Pot on hand, you can even make this delicious chicken dinner from FROZEN.
-How great is that?!?
+• Only 5 minutes of active kitchen time.
+If you have an Instant Pot on hand, you can even make this delicious chicken dinner using frozen chicken breasts.

-• Super Versatile.
-Once made, this spicy, smoky, meaty deliciousness can add protein and pizzazz to everything from tacos and tostadas to nachos, burrito bowls and pasta, sopes and flautas.
+• Versatile.
+Once made, this spicy, smoky, meaty deliciousness can add protein and flavor to everything from tacos and tostadas to nachos, burrito bowls, pasta, and sopes de tinga.

 Ingredients & Substitutions